Sohaib-Raheem/BANK-MANAGEMENT-SYSTEM-/README.md

 # Banking Management System - DBS Project
+## Group Members:
+Muhammad Hussain (Leader)
+Muhammad Taimoor
+Sohaib Ahmed

 ## Description
-The Banking Management System is a PHP application that simulates basic banking operations.
-It provides a user-friendly interface for managing accounts, transactions, and other essential banking functions.
+Description:
+The Bank Management System in MySQL is a robust database system that centralizes and streamlines banking operations by managing employee details, department assignments, ATM statuses, customer accounts, transactions, and more.
+This system ensures data integrity, security, and accessibility, providing an effective way to manage the bank's internal and external processes.

-## Features
+## Key Components:
-- Account creation and management
-- Deposit and withdrawal transactions
-- Balance inquiry
-- Transaction history
-- Loans Detals
+Employees: Stores information about bank employees, their positions, salaries, and departmental affiliations.
+Departments: Holds details about various departments within the bank.
+ATMs: Manages data about ATM locations, statuses, and operational details.
+Customers and Accounts: Keeps track of customer information and their respective bank accounts.
+Transactions: Logs all transactions, including deposits, withdrawals, and transfers